root-project/root/README/ReleaseNotes/v604/index.md

 ### TGTextViewostream

 - A new `TGTextViewostream` class has been added.
 It is a text viewer widget and is a specialization of `TGTextView` and `std::ostream`.
 It uses a `TGTextViewStreamBuf`, which inherits from `std::streambuf`, allowing to stream text directly to the text view in a `cout` - like fashion.
 A new tutorial showing how to use the `TGTextViewostream` widget has also been added.

+### FitPanel

+-   Add the functionality for composing function using convolution and for normalized sums using the new `TF1NormSum` and `TF1Convolution` classes.

 ## 2D Graphics Libraries